 - Sales reports (present the company's sales activities, including information on leads, volumes, etc.);

-- Status reports (summarize the stages or task progress, the implementation of plans and goals, etc.);
+- Status reports (summarize the stages or task progress, the implementation of plans and goals, reaching KPIs and OKRs, etc.);

 - Financial reports (demonstrate the company's expenses, budget, revenue, profit, accounting, among other money-related things);

-- Research reports (provide insights on the market or data for business growth strategies).
+- Research reports (provide market research insights or integral data that can be used to enhance business or startup growth strategies).

 A data report in itself isn't a magic wand.
 And if you want it to serve its purpose, the solution must be feasible and created with due thought.
 Here are several tips you should note when approaching the matter of how to report data properly.

 There are many data report examples when reports are put together without keeping the user in mind.
-For instance, although a marketer and sales specialist may both care about conversion rates, the data that's of interest for each of them may be different.
-Therefore, make your solution adjustable according to the user or make separate solutions for various roles.
+For instance, although a marketer and sales specialist may both care about conversion rates, the data that's of interest to each of them may be different.
+Therefore, make your reports adjustable according to the user (e.g., add filters) or make separate solutions for various roles.

 Likewise, mind the accessibility of the information as collaboration is key.
 Ideally, a user should have access to data from various devices, allowing for round-the-clock availability even via a mobile device.